Giuseppe Farina: 1950 World Drivers' Champion

 He was back with Ferrari for the start of the 1955 season in Argentina, taking morphine injections to ease the pain.
 But the heat took its toll on all of the drivers.
 Farina pitted due to exhaustion, with his Ferrari 625 being taken over by the team's spare driver, Maglioli.
 When José Froilán González pitted, a revived Farina was sent out in his place.
 Later in the race, González – who was back in his car – crashed but rejoined and handed the car back to Farina, who brought it home in second.
-Third place in the 1955 Argentine Grand Prix went to Farina's original car which had been drivern by Maglioli and Maurice Trintignant.
+Third place in the 1955 Argentine Grand Prix went to Farina's original car which had been driven by Maglioli and Maurice Trintignant.
 After a third place in Belgium, Farina retired mid-season, owing to the continued pain and the death of Ascari.
 He returned for the 1955 Italian Grand Prix, but his Scuderia Ferrari-entered Lancia D50 suffered a tyre failure at 170 mph during a practice session, whilst on the Monza's new banking.
 The car spun, but Farina stepped out unhurt.
 Ferrari withdrew the car from the event, and Farina did not start his final Grand Prix.

+World Drivers' Championship Indianapolis 500 career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

+Farina attempted to qualify for one World Drivers' Championship race at Indianapolis, failing to make the 1956 race.

+Following abortive entries in 1950 and 1952 where he was set to drive modified grand prix-style cars, Farina entered the 1956 Indianapolis 500 with the "Bardahl-Ferrari" - a Kurtis Kraft chassis with a six-cylinder Ferrari engine installed.
+This car carried sponsorship from the Seattle-based Bardahl performance lubricants corporation.

-Farina entered the 1956 Indianapolis 500, with a six-cylinder Ferrari engine installed in a Kurtis Kraft chassis.
-The car, sponsored by Bardahl, was listed on the entry as a Bardahl-Ferrari.
-Qualifying for the race was scheduled for four days during May.
-The second weekend saw heavy rain that cancelled the third day and left only a small amount of time for drivers to contest the remaining spaces of the grid.
-This meant a few drivers did not get a chance to qualify on the fourth day, and Farina was one of them.
-Farina elected to race a conventional Indy car in 1957, but he had difficulty getting the car up to speed and experienced some handling problems.
-His teammate, Keith Andrews, stepped into the car for a test run, but crashed on the front stretch.
-The car backed into the inside wall and Andrews was crushed to death between the cowl and fuel tank.
-Farina withdrew from the event and never returned.
+Qualifying for the race took place during four days through May.
+Farina failed to get up to speed during the first two qualifying sessions.
+The second weekend of the month saw heavy rain, cancelling the third day of qualifications, and leaving a limited amount of time for drivers to contest the remaining spaces on the grid.
+On the fourth day of qualifying, Farina was among a number of drivers who were unable to make a final attempt.

+Farina elected to race a conventional Offenhauser-powered car in 1957, but he had difficulty getting the car up to speed, experiencing handling issues.
+His teammate, Keith Andrews, stepped into the car for a test run.
+Andrews crashed on the front stretch, backing the car into the inside wall and getting crushed to death between the cowl and fuel tank.
+Following Andrews' death, Farina withdrew from the event.